JungDonggun/barint/README.md

 # barint

-Kotlin plugin for the bluetooth XD5-40t Printer
+Kotlin plugin for the bluetooth XD5-40t printer